aloktripathi-lilly/onboarding-alok-ops/README.md

-# Onboarding Process for Alok Operations
+# Onboarding Process for New Users Operations

 **Overview:**
 This document outlines the steps to create your first application as part of the onboarding process.

+By following these steps, you'll complete the initial onboarding process for your application development.

 **Step 1: Access GitHub**
 1. Go to GitHub and create a new repository.